flowground/amazonaws-com-route-53-resolver-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetResolverRulePolicy
-### Gets information about a resolver rule policy.
-A resolver rule policy specifies the Resolver operations and resources that you want to allow another AWS account to be able to use.
+> Gets information about a resolver rule policy.
+A resolver rule policy specifies the Resolver operations and resources that you want to allow another AWS account to be able to use.<br/>

 #### Input Parameters
 * `Action` - _required_